babashka/babashka/README.md

     <a href="https://github.com/laheadle">@laheadle</a> on Clojurians Slack
 </blockquote>

+[Babashka-conf](https://babashka.org/conf/) is happening June 10th in
+Berlin.
+Save the date and/or submit your babashka/clojure-related talk or workshop in the CfP!

 ## Introduction

 Babashka is a native Clojure interpreter for scripting with fast startup.
 Its